Related Links

 Experimental Procedure

-1. The illustration below shows an example of a lightbox-type pinhole camera, suitable for use with a digital camera (Hanft, 2005).
+1. The illustration shows an example of a lightbox-type pinhole camera, suitable for use with a digital camera (Hanft, 2005).

 Figure 2.
 A lightbox-type digital pinhole camera (Hanft, 2005).